 Alright.
 Here’s the fun stuff.
 These are 100% unusable

 There’s absolutely no internal structure here.
-There’s less internal fortitude here than there is in a Jelly Baby.
+There’s less internal fortitude here than there is in a cowardly Jelly Baby.
 As you can see, when the shed’s internal frame was placed on this base, it just folded in.
 It’s utterly useless.
+Your shed wouldn’t line up and you’d never get your walls to be level either.

 2. The Off-Kilter Base

 Yikes.
 This is solid, but it’s as sure as hell not level.
 It’s visibly crooked as well as there being at least an inch gap between the two sets of slabs.
 You’d see straighter lines at an architects Christmas party.
-Putting a shed on top of this will lead to it leading – this can cause doors to swing open or misalign.
+Putting a shed on top of this will lead to it leaning – which can cause misalignment of panels.
+If you’re getting a cottage shed too, the hinge doors will be swinging open and closed too.

 Please don’t do this.